meuniv/yamldoc/docs/usage.rst

 Basic usage and configuration file
 ++++++++++++++++++++++++++++++++++

 The process is simply to run the python script (see :ref:`download-label`) in a directory where the :code:`config.yaml` file described below is located.
-A *question* file must also be findable (see :code:`yamlfile` below).
+A *question* file must also be findable (see :code:`yamlfile:` keyword below).

 Configuration file
 ------------------